Up to 35% off Raised Beds

 After a few years of living in your container, you might notice that your hydrangea isn’t doing as well as it has been.
 Do not fret.
 It is likely that it just needs some more room to grow and would benefit from being transplanted out of your container.

-Wherever you decide to plant your hydrangea you will follow the same planting rules as you did for planting it in the container the first time around.
+Wherever you decide to plant your hydrangea, follow the same planting rules as you did when planting it in the container the first time.
 Be sure there is room for the roots to grow, and don’t bury the base of the plant.
-If the roots have started to become pot bound and wrap around the soil you will want to loosen them before you replant your hydrangea.
+If the roots have started to become pot bound and wrap around the soil, you will want to loosen them before you replant your hydrangea.

 Unless you live in a warmer year-round climate, consider bringing your hydrangeas indoors.

-Once a frost hits you will need to consider how you will care for your hydrangea over the winter.
-If you don’t properly overwinter, it can lead to plant death, or stalling hydrangea blooms.
+Once a frost hits, you’ll need to consider how to care for your hydrangea over the winter.
+If you don’t properly overwinter your plant, it can lead to plant death or a lack of blooms in the following season.

-One quick way (if you have the room) is to simply move your potted hydrangeas into your unheated shed or garage.
-This will provide protection from the winds and harsh frosts, but still provide them with enough cool weather to allow them to go through their natural process.
-Hydrangeas will need enough cold to bloom well the next season,
+One simple option (if you have the space) is to move your potted hydrangeas into an unheated shed or garage.
+This will protect them from wind and harsh frosts while still giving them the cool temperatures they need to complete their natural dormancy cycle.
+Hydrangeas require a certain amount of cold to bloom well the next year.

 Share This Post